New Zealand Infrastructure Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-New Zealand Infrastructure Sector Market Analysis by Mordor Intelligence
+New Zealand Infrastructure Market Analysis by Mordor Intelligence

-The New Zealand infrastructure sector is valued at USD 14.60 billion in 2025 and is forecast to reach USD 17.37 billion by 2030, advancing at a 3.54% CAGR.
+The New Zealand Infrastructure Market size is estimated at USD 14.60 billion in 2025, and is expected to reach USD 17.37 billion by 2030, at a CAGR of 3.54% during the forecast period (2025-2030).
 Moderate growth reflects a deliberate pivot toward resilience and sustainability, even as fiscal headwinds and material-supply volatility persist.
 Government commitment to close an estimated USD 210 billion infrastructure gap, a USD 120 billion National Infrastructure Pipeline, and a sharpened focus on digital asset management are prime growth catalysts.
 Transport remains the largest opportunity set, yet utilities—buoyed by 100%-renewable targets—are accelerating fastest.
 An uptick in renovation spending over greenfield builds signals a new lifecycle strategy, while refreshed PPP rules and foreign-capital outreach are widening funding channels.
 Intensifying labour shortages and lingering input-cost volatility place a ceiling on delivery capacity, but strategic digitalisation and stronger private-sector participation are raising productivity potential.

 Key Report Takeaways